The Bosses

 .

-The son of Dracula might be an ally in Castlevania 3: Dracula's Curse and the hero of Symphony of the Night, but in that third NES game and Castlevania Legends, he acts a boss whose trust you must gain.
+The son of Dracula might be an ally in Castlevania III: Dracula's Curse and the hero of Symphony of the Night, but in that third NES game and Castlevania Legends, he acts a boss whose trust you must gain.
 His fighting style is almost identical to his father's, with three-directional fireballs--but instead of traveling by mist, he breaks up into a swarm of bats, reforming when the bats gather together.
 In Legends, he prefers to utilize his skill with a sword, throwing in a bat dash or two.

 Similar Enemies: Most of Dracula's first forms